yuliya-polyakova/autotesting-template/cv/poliakova_en.md

 <br>
 Responsibilities:

-- Tested websites according to approved test plans;
+- Tested websites according to approved test plans
-- Prepared of test plans;
+- Prepared of test plans
-- Prepared of reports on conducted test activities.
+- Prepared of reports on conducted test activities

 ---